jalesmonteiro/portfolio/README.md

 # Hi!
-I'm Jales Monteiro and Thats My Profile, come to knows me!
+I'm Jales Monteiro and Thats My Profile, come to know me!
 Here you'll find a list of some of my projects, all public be welcome to send me your suggestions, I already thank you.